 Acid in foods increase body, sweet, and fruitiness and decrease acid in wine.

-Bitter food taste increase bitter taste in wine.
+Bitter food taste increases bitter taste in wine.

 Spicy heat in food increase bitter, acid, and “alcohol burn” taste in foods and decrease body, richness, and sweetness and fruitiness in foods.

-WSET describes other factors to consider including “flavour intensity,” “acid and fat,” and “sweet and salty.”
+WSET describes other factors to consider including “flavor intensity,” “acid and fat,” and “sweet and salty.”